·

 If you haven’t already, you might like to take a look at the 2 earlier posts in this series.

-How to Make a Drawstring Bag from a Pillowcase
+How to Make a Drawstring Bag from a Pillowcasehow to make a drawstring bag from a pillowcase

 I have been using the new storage I’ve made to house new toys the boys got for Christmas.
 This storage bag with pockets I made specifically for Boy 2’s electronics kit.

 To make the storage bag, I used my standard shopping bag tutorial.
 The bag is lined because I wanted to add 2 pockets on the inside.
-One is a standard pocket, for his instruction booklet, and the other is an elasticated number for all his bits of wire.
+One is a standard pocket, for his instruction booklet, and the other is an elasticated number for all his bits of wire.how to make a storage bag with pockets

 You can change up the size and pockets, inside or outside, depending on what your bag will be storing!